Marcos-Bernasconi/Marcos-Bernasconi/README.md

 - Determined web developer with a passion for creative solutions.
 - Experienced in building multi-platform websites using Responsive Web Design.
-- Knowledgeable in user interface, testing, and debugging processes
+- Knowledgeable in user interface, testing, and debugging processes.
 - Dedicated to learning additional technologies.

 ## Languages and Tools